Last Updated November 21, 2023

 1. Collection of Information

-If you are a User or otherwise use our Storage Services, a third-party service provider may collect your payment method information for use in connection with your payments for storage.
+If you are a Customer or otherwise use our Storage Services, a third-party service provider may collect your payment method information for use in connection with your payments for storage.

 If you are a Storage Node Operator, we may require you to submit a tax form in connection with your receipt of payments from us.
 The tax form may require you to provide certain information, including your name, business name, address, and tax identification number (e.g., SSN or EIN).
 We will use this tax form information solely to submit relevant tax filings.